ohdsi-studies/PioneerWatchfulWaiting/README.md

 *Note: When using this installation method it can be difficult to 'retrace' because you will not see the same folders that you see in the GitHub Repo.
 If you would prefer to have more visibility into the study contents, you may alternatively download the [TAR file](https://github.com/ohdsi-studies/PioneerWatchfulWaiting/archive/master.zip) for this repo and bring this into your `R`/`RStudio` environment.
 An example of how to call ZIP files into your `R` environment can be found in the [The Book of OHDSI](https://ohdsi.github.io/TheBookOfOhdsi/PopulationLevelEstimation.html#running-the-study-package).*

+If you are using the `DatabaseConnector` package for the first time, then you may also need to download the JDBC drivers to your database.
+See the [package documentation](https://ohdsi.github.io/DatabaseConnector/reference/jdbcDrivers.html), you can do this with a command like `DatabaseConnector::downloadJdbcDrivers(dbms="redshift", pathToDriver="/my-home-folder/jdbcdrivers")`.

 3. Great work!
 Now you have set-up your environment and installed the library that will run the package.
 You can use the following `R` script to load in your library and configure your environment connection details:

 ```